21 ncac 36 .0224 COMPONENTS OF NURSING PRACTICE FOR THE REGISTERED NURSE

 (3) planning for and evaluation of the nursing care delivery system; and

-(4) management of licensed and unlicensed personnel who provide nursing care consistent with Paragraphs (a) and (i) of this Rule and which includes:
+(4) management of licensed and unlicensed personnel who provide nursing care consistent with Paragraphs (a) and (i) of this Rule including:

 (A) appropriate allocation of human resources to promote safe and effective nursing care;